mohwrld/rvr-autonomous-robot/README.md

 • Automatically detects obstacles in front of the robot

-• Detects and navigates around objects by moving in a separate direction
+• Detects and avoids objects by changing direction into a clear path

 > [!NOTE]
 > The currently implemented camera and person-following system is experimental.
 Testing and development were limited by the available hardware and software setup.